Personal & Corporate Tax Planning

 After the Canada Revenue Agency has completed your audit, they will issue a Notice of Reassessment imposing additional income tax or GST/HST.
 The next step in disputing the additional tax imposed is to file a Notice of Objection with the Appeals Division of the CRA.

 Services Available in the Following Provinces

-Tax Counsel at TNTL do not currently practice in the Yukon, Northwest Territories or Nunavut.
-However, contact us if you have a tax problem in the Territories as temporary or permanent permits can be obtained which may allow TNTL to assist you with your Territorial tax issue.
+Tax lawyers at TNTL do not currently practice in the Yukon, Northwest Territories or Nunavut.
+However, contact us if you have a tax problem in the Territories as permits can be obtained which may allow TNTL to assist you with your tax issue.

 Although tax accountants and tax lawyers provide some similar services, there is one important characteristic which distinguishes your relationship with your tax lawyer from your tax accountant: Legal Privilege.

 Legal Privilege protects all communications between a lawyer and his client for the purpose of providing legal advice.
 Those communications between you and your tax lawyer cannot be disclosed to the Canada Revenue Agency without your consent.
 This means that that you can communicate with us in confidence that it will never be seen by the Canada Revenue Agency.
 Legal Privilege also protects our review and analysis of your particular tax issue, which allows us to present a number of different options to you on a completely confidential basis.

 In addition to our wealth of experience, the protection offered by legal privilege is one reason why you should choose a TaxNinja.ca lawyer as your trusted tax advisor.